 I don’t tell you exactly which screens have which options, because it varies a bit from model to model and I haven’t seen enough different models to know what the pattern is.
 But the procedure was very similar on the last four different HP machines I’ve looked at.
 What I tell you here should be enough to get you going if your HP or Compaq computer won’t boot off USB and you need it to.

-But since I have my HP Mini 110 handy, here’s exactly how to do it on that machine:
+Since I happen to have my HP Mini 110 handy, here’s exactly how to do it on that machine:

 Plug in your USB drive